 “The players thoroughly deserved their cup final success.
 This is a reflection of their hard work and efforts throughout the season.
 We look forward to continue to build on the partnership between Sunderland College and Improtech Elite Soccer.”

 The Men’s Football Development Centre, in partnership with Improtech Elite Soccer, allows students to combine their academic studies with professional training from expert coaches.
-The College also has a Women’s Football Development Centre.
-Find out more.
+The college also has a Women’s Football Development Centre.

 Sunderland College student-athlete Tia Anderson was named as a finalist in the Remarkable Achievement (Junior) category at the Local Heroes Awards

 Luke Tate, a Sunderland College TASS student-athlete, has won the Yorkshire PGA Pro-Am Campionship in Dubai.

 Student Keiren, has recently been successful in becoming the lead academy physiotherapist at Cambridge United FC.